 As the high-tech industry grew, so did Bindco.
 After we became the world’s largest supplier of custom printed binders, we added printing, packaging, media duplication, assembly, and fulfillment.

-In the early 90s, I became interested in emerging technologies that allowed Bindco to lead the industry in two key areas: On-Demand Printing and E-Commerce.
+In the late 80s, I became interested in emerging technologies that allowed Bindco to lead the industry in two key areas: E-Commerce and On-Demand Printing.

-In 1999, bored with retirement, I started Gung-Ho as a “virtual company” that utilized the power of the Internet to integrate disparate brick-and-mortar suppliers in order to provide global best-in-class software manufacturing and fulfillment solutions.
-Gung-Ho’s first year revenue exceeded $8 million.
+In 1999, bored after only 6 months of retirement, I decided to create a revolutionary “virtual company” that utilized the power of the Internet to integrate disparate brick-and-mortar suppliers in order to provide global best-in-class printing, packaging, software manufacturing, e-commerce, and fulfillment solutions.

 I named the new company, “Gung-Ho,” which is an American English word that literally means “work together,” and is used to refer to “extreme enthusiasm” and “performing in a successful manner.”
 The name fit, and Gung-Ho was an immediate and profitable success with first year revenue exceeding $8 million.